vestalux/sljekyll/news/_posts/2016-11-02-bears-reading-adventure.md

 [Gainsborough Community Library in Ipswich – Teddy bears’ picnic from 11am to 1pm](/events/gainsborough-2016-11-10-teddies/).
 Teddy crisps, juice and fruit provided, or you can bring your own drinks and snacks.

-[Lowestofy Library - Teddy bears' picnic from 11am](/events/lowestoft-2016-11-10-teddies/).
+[Lowestoft Library - Teddy bears' picnic from 11am](/events/lowestoft-2016-11-10-teddies/).
 There will be a special picnic.

 [Needham Market Library - Teddy bears' picnic from 11.30am to 1.30pm](/events/needham-market-2016-11-10-teddies/).
 Stories, crafts and a picnic lunch.
 Book a place at the library or call [01449 720780](tel:01449720780).